-Andrew has been a Visiting Senior Fellow in the School of Law at the University of New South Wales (2009), and visiting scholar in the Law School at City University London (2013), and the Department of Philosophy at the University of Amsterdam (2013).
-He is an external member of the Amsterdam Platform for Privacy Research (APPR) at the University of Amsterdam, and an Associate of the Centre for Media and Communications Law at Melbourne Law School.
+Andrew has been a Visiting Senior Fellow in the School of Law at the University of New South Wales (2009), Senior Research Fellow in the Department of Political Science at Goethe University, Frankfurt (2016), and a visiting scholar in the Law Schools at City University London (2013) and the University of Leeds (2017), and also in the Department of Philosophy at the University of Amsterdam (2013).
+He is currently an investigator in the ARC Centre of Excellence for Automated Decision-making and Society.

 The Melbourne JD